 Drive-By Inspection –

-- Simply driving by your property in between seasonal inspections allows you check on the condition of your property without needing to coordinate schedules with your tenants.
-A drive-by inspection can reveal unauthorized pets, long term guests or other lease violations that a tenant wasn’t able to hide from you since they were unaware of your visit.
-You do not need to give your tenants notice before conducting a drive by inspections if you do not enter the interior, but remember if you do drive bys too often, you could disrupt your tenant’s right to quiet enjoyment and their privacy.
-Nosy or intrusive landlords will likely annoy their tenants and hurt their chances of long term tenancy.
+- Simply driving by your property in between seasonal inspections allows you to check on the condition of your property without needing to coordinate schedules with your tenants.
+A drive-by inspection can reveal unauthorized pets, long-term guests, or other lease violations that a tenant wasn’t able to hide from you since they were unaware of your visit.
+You do not need to give your tenants notice before conducting drive-by inspections if you do not enter the interior, but remember if you do drive-bys too often, you could disrupt your tenant’s right to quiet enjoyment and their privacy.
+Nosy or intrusive landlords will likely annoy their tenants and hurt their chances of long-term tenancy.
 If you notice any issues that need to be addressed during your drive-by be sure to notify your tenant in writing and offer ways for how they need to fix the problem.